Mikeylove-997/Read-me/README.md

 - Translating technical insights into executive-ready recommendations
 - Project coordination across cross-functional stakeholders

-I am actively networking with alumni and recruiters and am open to opportunities in the U.S., Canada, and Hong Kong.
+I am actively networking with alumni and various professionals and am open to opportunities in the U.S., Canada, and Hong Kong.